Canoe Paddles

 Paddle Levels

-Intermediate paddlers have some experience on the water and are more comfortable with light rapids and moving water.
-They are able to move the kayak forwards and backwards with ease, as well as make turns and fast stops, and maneuver around hazards.
+Intermediate Paddlers have some on-water experience and are comfortable navigating light rapids and moving water.
+They can propel the canoe forward and backward with ease, execute turns and quick stops, and maneuver safely around hazards.

-Advanced paddlers are the most comfortable on the water and can navigate through more vigorous rapids and high water.
-In addition to being able to perform all of the maneuvers from the intermediate level, they are also able to do advanced strokes and rescues.
+Advanced Paddlers are highly comfortable on the water and capable of navigating vigorous rapids and high water conditions.
+In addition to performing all intermediate-level maneuvers, they can execute advanced strokes and perform rescues.